theme1256/PMA-Dark-Metro-Theme/README.md

     sudo unzip PMA-Dark-Metro-Theme.zip -d /usr/share/phpmyadmin/themes

 Not just reload the PHPMyAdmin site and it should be in the list of available themes.

+# Credits

+This theme is based of of the ["metro"-theme](https://github.com/phpmyadmin/themes/tree/master/metro) from the official PMA-theme-repository.

+## Generating the icons
+[FA2PNG](http://fa2png.io/) was used to create the images from the [Font Awesome](http://fontawesome.io/) icon set.